dfinity/candid/test/README.md

  * given a Candid type, parsing textual Candid data, asserting success or failure
  * comparing such decoded/parsed values, using the Host language’s notion of equality.

-Because this test data necessarily has to be host-language agnostic, it is not possible to

- * assert the decoded value, as it would be host-language specific
- * cover encoding, as it would require specifying a host-language value, and also because Candid encoding is not canonical

-Implementers are advised to extend this test suite with randomzied round-tripping tests (host value → candid → host value).
+The test suite currently does not cover _encoding_, because the Candid binary format is not canonical.
+Implementers are advised to extend this test suite with randomzied round-tripping tests (host value → candid → host value) to cover encoding as well.

 Format
 ======